Press release (or news release) template

 Associated Links

 • [This section is optional, if no associated links with this release, please remove.
 Use the example below as a guide.
-You might need to reformat this as a bulleted list.]
+Keep section as a bulleted list – if copying and pasting into your email or word processor you may need to reform.]

 • [Title of link – http://www.the-link-to-that-product.com/]